 - Lost wages, if you need to take unpaid leave from work.

-Some trip sweepstakes leave only a few days between the time the winner is notified and the day you have to leave on your trip.
+Some trip sweepstakes give you only a few days between the time you're notified and the day you have to leave on your trip.
+Will you be able to travel on a moment's notice, if that's the case?

-Deal Breaker #3: You Might Not Be Able to Bring Your Kids on Your Trip
+You Can't Bring Your Kids (or Your Spouse) on Your Trip

 Some trip sweepstakes have no problem (or even encourage) you to bring your child as a guest.
 Others, however, have strict age restrictions for the winner and all guests.
 Make sure you check the rules before entering if you want to bring minor guests with you if you win.

-Most trip sweepstakes include airfare and lodging in their prize, but some don't.
+Most trip sweepstakes include airfare and lodging in their prize — but some don't.
 Be sure to check carefully if you don't want to end up being responsible for part of the trip's expenses yourself.
-Some experiences might be worth the extra money, but some won't be.

-Deal Beaker #5: The Taxes You'll Need to Pay for Your Trip Are Too High
+The Taxes on Your Trip Are Too High

 For this reason, it's a good idea to document the lowest prices you can find for your trip.
 You may be able to dispute the ARV on your taxes and pay less.

 The sponsor may also be able to work with you to reduce the total cost of your vacation.
-By turning down extra activities or other features that you don't really want or taking one guest with you instead of three, you could reduce your tax cost.
+By turning down extra activities, features that you don't really want, or bringing fewer guests with you, you could reduce your tax cost.

 Some people think that if they win a trip that they don't want to use themselves, they could always give it to a friend or loved one.
 However, this is rarely the case.

-Most trip sweepstakes require that the winner is one of the travelers and that the winner and all guests travel on the same itinerary.
+Most trip sweepstakes specify that the winner must be one of the travelers and that the winner and all guests travel on the same itinerary.

 Some trip sweepstakes offer special extras like shopping sprees, photo shoots, spending cash, and admission to special events or attractions.
-Sometimes your guest or guests will be invited to go along with you on all of the bonus experiences, but sometimes only the winner will receive those portions of the prize.
+Your guest or guests might be invited to go along with you on all of the bonus experiences, but sometimes, only the winner will receive those portions of the prize.

 To make sure that the guests aren't disappointed, be sure to read the rules carefully so you'll know what their portion of the trip sweepstakes win will include.

-Vacation prizes give you the opportunity to expand your horizons and to build memories you will never forget.
-But taking the time to enter only the vacation sweepstakes you really want to win will avoid bad experiences.
+Vacation prizes give you the opportunity to expand your horizons and to build memories you'll never forget.
+But it makes sense to spend your time entering for prizes you'll love.
+By taking the time to enter only the vacation sweepstakes you really want to win, you'll avoid bad experiences.